Artists-for-Humanity/discord-bot-starter-kit/README.md

 1. Give it a username.
 This will appear in Discord.
 1. Navigate to the OAuth page.
 You should see a link on the left hand side.
 1. Select the bot checkbox in the Scopes section.
 1. Select the bot permissions you think you will need. **Do not just select administrator**.
-If you don't knowy you can start off with just "Send Messages".
+If you don't know what permissions you will need you can start off with just "Send Messages".
 1. Copy the link and send to Stephen.

 ## Getting Started